NickMcConnell/FAangband/docs/birth.rst

   Intelligence will affect the number of spells you may learn each level as well as the number of spell points you receive.
 Intelligence is the most important stat for mages and necromancers.
 A high intelligence may also improve your chances of successfully casting a spell.
-You cannot learn spells if your intelligence is 7 or lower.
-A good intelligence can also help with using magic devices, picking locks, and disarming traps.
+A good intelligence can also help with using magic devices, picking locks, and disarming magic traps.

 .. index::
    single: wisdom; description